 On Wednesdays, K-5th graders can take a break from virtual learning and come to the nature center for outdoor nature and science activities.
-Your child will have an out-of-this-world time exploring the earth, moon and stars in January Backyard Scientists.
-Each group will learn cool facts and do engaging activities that correspond to their grade level standards.
-We will continue to do most of our activities outdoors, so be sure to dress for the weather!
+In April, your child will have the chance to learn about Amphibians and Wetlands!
+Activities will correspond to each grade level standard.
+Most activities take place outdoors so please dress for the weather!

 Times: Choose One 9:30AM – 3:30PM OR 9:30AM-1:00PM

 Pricing: 9:30-3:30 (Three Days): $165 member, $180 non-member

 - Students will need to come prepared for outdoor activities.

 - Please dress for the weather and bring a refillable water bottle, lunch, and snack.